 Matthew holds a Bachelor’s degree in Organizational Leadership from the University of Cincinnati, earned his CPP credential in 2016, and has been a Nationally Registered EMT (NREMT) since 2004.
 Matthew has taught similar emergency preparedness courses for NPA at the 2016 convention and the CPP summit, and has taught medical emergency response courses in the military since 2010.

-Early-bird registration before May 4th:
+Early-bird registration extended to May 18th: